Ivan1248/vidlu/README.md

 `get_trainer` accepts a string representing an argument list for the `TrainingConfig` constructor and a model.
 Keyword arguments can be defined as trees (appropriate instances of `UpdaTree` from `vidlu.utils.func`) that are used to update (without mutation) `TrainingConfig` elements and objects within.

-Custom modules can be made available in string expressions using [extensions](#extensions).
+Custom modules can be made available for use in string expressions using [extensions](#extensions).

 ### Training configurations